 As the hub for farm to school information, networking and advocacy, the National Farm to School Network educates early care and education stakeholders at the local, regional and national levels on the opportunities inherent in farm to school for early childhood development.
 We also train our farm to school partners to be leaders in applying farm to school in early care and education settings, convene national stakeholder groups to increase connectivity among diverse early childhood partners, and advocate for policies that support high quality early care and education and healthy local food systems.

-Vision for the future of farm to early care and education (ECE):
+National Farm to School Network’s vision for the future of farm to early care and education:

-Access to healthy, local foods, gardening opportunities, and food-based activities to enhance the quality of the educational experience as the “new normal” in early care and education
+Access to healthy, local foods, gardening opportunities and food-based activities to enhance the quality of the educational experience is the “new normal” in early care and education

 The National Farm to School Network’s early care and education work is supported in part by the W.K.
 Kellogg Foundation.